jjYBdx4IL/vcpkg-scratch-win32/README.md

 # WARNING

 Use at your own risk.
 Threaded with a hot needle.
 Don't complain if a stray rm -rf wipes your data.
+That's part of the risk of developing shell scripts.
 It's free, so ur also free to f off.

 # LICENSE